 What Vaccines Do Adults Need to Prevent Illnesses?

-Adults need vaccination to prevent flu, COVID and other illnesses
+Vaccines needed to prevent flu, shingles and other illnesses

-Adults need vaccination to prevent flu, COVID and other illnesses
+Vaccines needed to prevent flu, shingles and other illnesses

-Vaccines for adults are recommended to protect against various infectious diseases, such as flu, COVID, pneumonia and shingles.
+Doctors recommend vaccines for adults to protect against diseases, such as the flu, pneumonia and shingles.
+Vaccines also protect against newer threats like COVID-19.

 “There are several vaccines that young and older adults need that are based on age and on their medical conditions,” says Steven Yale, MD, an internal medicine physician at Scripps Coastal Medical Center Vista.
 “Vaccines are safe, effective and convenient.”